by Scott Mehl © Unofficial Royalty 2016

 - Princess Maria Amélia of Brazil (1831 – 1853) – unmarried

 While Pedro was the legitimate heir, the Brazilian people did not want the two thrones to be reunited.
-Pedro abdicated the Portuguese throne on May 2, 1826, and Maria became Queen of Portugal at just seven years old.
-As part of the agreement, Miguel would return to Portugal and serve as Regent (once he reached age 25), and would be married to Maria once she came of age.
+Pedro abdicated the Portuguese throne on May 2, 1826, and Maria became Queen of Portugal at seven years old.
+As part of the agreement, Miguel would return to Portugal and serve as Regent (once he reached age 25), and would marry Maria once she came of age.
 This would all be under a new liberal constitution that would re-establish a constitutional monarchy.
 In July 1827, with Infanta Isabella Maria very ill, and the regency very unstable, a decree was issued, granting Miguel his new role as Regent, and he set out for Portugal.

 In Lisbon, on April 9, 1836, at the Palácio das Necessidades in Lisbon, Portugal, Maria married Prince Ferdinand of Saxe-Coburg and Gotha.
 Ferdinand was the son of Prince Ferdinand Georg of Saxe-Coburg and Gotha and Princess Maria Antonia Koháry de Csábrág.
 Through his father, he was a first cousin of Queen Victoria of the United Kingdom and her future husband, Prince Albert, as well as King Leopold II of Belgium and Empress Carlota of Mexico.
 Maria and Ferdinand had eleven children: